 Mr. Ng was appointed as an Independent Director on 29 October 2010.
 He is currently a partner in the Banking & Finance practice group in Rajah & Tann Singapore LLP.
-He is also an independent director of Hong Leong Asia Ltd. and Gaylin Holdings Limited which are listed on the SGX-ST.
+He is also an independent director of Hong Leong Asia Ltd., a company listed on the SGX-ST. He previously held independent directorships in Hiap Tong Corporation Ltd. and Gaylin Holdings Limited.

 After being admitted as an Advocate and Solicitor of the Supreme Court of Singapore in 2000, Mr. Ng commenced his legal practice in Rajah & Tann Singapore LLP and was made a partner in 2007.
-He was also admitted as a Solicitor of England and Wales, and an Advocate and Solicitor of the High Court of Malaya in 2007.
+He was admitted as a Solicitor of England and Wales, and an Advocate and Solicitor of the High Court of Malaya in 2007.
 He obtained a Bachelor of Laws (Honours) from the National University of Singapore in 1999 and is currently a member of the Singapore Academy of Law and the Law Society of Singapore.